React hooks for developing Nostr clients. It's simple yet intelligent.

 };

-hook can be used in multiple components.
-Nostr-Hooks batches all subscriptions from all components into a single subscription request, and delivers only the events that each component needs.
+hook can be utilized across multiple components.
+Nostr-Hooks consolidates all subscriptions from various components into a single request, ensuring each component receives only the events it requires, based on their subscription ids.

 method.